Many learners find themselves struggling with online learning programs offered by many businesses.

 Certification typically expands a learner’s understanding of a topic, and it helps them develop their professional portfolio.
 Making such certifications available through your LMS is an endearing way to make learning much more than just skill-building.

 Gamification is nothing new, and it’s well known that gamification can benefit online learning.
-Games that simulate tasks or situations are 90% more likely to remember the information and process than if the content is delivered only as a lecture.
+Games that simulate tasks or situations are 90% more likely to translate into information retention.

 The mistake many organizations make is to assume gamification requires the literal integration of games into coursework.
 Gamification should extend to entire platforms.